Help For Divorcing Parents

 It can often be very hard when a marriage is dissolving for even the most well-meaning, caring, and thoughtful parents to know the best course of action and most helpful behavior when a child or children are involved.
 This time in the lives of everyone in the family is emotionally, logically, and financially stressful, possibly even traumatic.
 Living and visiting arrangements need to be considered because, for the children now, there will two households.
 But besides making those arrangements, or agreements, this should be a time for the parents to step back and consider, together if possible: How can we part as wife and husband and, at the same time, provide the nurturing that the children will need, especially now?
 In response to parents raising this question - there is help.Living and Visiting Arrangements

 The obvious over-arching structural problem for the divorcing parents to resolve is custody, visitation, and parental access.
 They need to search for formula that is fair and right for the children.
 The different types of custody agreements include joint custody, sole custody, and shared custody.
-If you need help in knowing how to move forward on custody and visitation issues, contact the law office of Ingrid Gherman, a divorce and child custody lawyer with over 30 years experience handling precisely these types of cases.
+If you need help in knowing how to move forward on custody and visitation issues, contact the law office of Ingrid Gherman, a divorce and child custody lawyer with more than 35 years experience handling precisely these types of cases.
 You can arrange a consultation with Ingrid by calling (212) 941-0767 or sending the on-line form.Co-Parenting Issues in Divorce

 Not any less important than the legal and structural side of divorcing with children, is the aspect of parental behavior during that time.
 Co-parenting does not end with the dissolution of a marriage, it only becomes more challenging.
 The emotional well-being of the children has to be uppermost for parents.
 Here are some ways in which parents can make the transition to separation easiest for their children: